 Some time ago during the seminar I was asked to tell briefly and concisely how to make your company a success story with the help of the marketing and how to build a strong brand.
 Typically, such a topic would be worth of intensive training for at least 2 days, and universities taught it in programs which are several months long.
 They say that in any profession it takes at least 10,000 hours to understand the subject and to learn how to apply it professionally in practice.
-That is why it also was a challenge for me – to summarize my marketing experience for more than 15 years in a few sentences and couple slides of presentations on how to build a strong brand.
+That is why it also was a challenge for me – to summarize my marketing experience of more than 15 years in a few sentences and couple slides of presentations on how to build a strong brand.

 One thing I can say right away is that one of the key factors in the success of any company is STRONG BRAND.
 But what is it that differentiates a strong brand from mediocre one?
 First of all, the very important aspect is easily perceivable and topical brand story.
 And topical story always talks about what the customer needs, not what the company sells.
 A good story inspires for bigger and better things.